 Mix all the pancake ingredients in a bowl.
 It’s important to keep the bowl next to the stove with a ladle.
 With a mid-sized skillet add a small dab of oil to the pan.
 You can see my setup here.
-Also make sure that you have a plate to add your pancakes to.
+Also, make sure that you have a plate to add your pancakes too.
 They cook quickly!

 Swedish Pancake Sunday!
 These things are my childhood.
 Big family breakfasts are now part of my adulthood as well.
 So easy & good.
 1-1/2 Cup Flour 2 Tbs Brown Sugar 2 Eggs 1/2 tsp baking powder 1/2 tsp salt 2 cup butter or sour milk (add 1 tsp lemon juice to regular milk) 1 tsp vanilla Thin layer of oil then rotate pan to make thin.
 Flip then serve ? #sundaybreakfast #pancakes